Poronaysky

 Park History

-Established in 1988 to protect representative Sakhalin ecosystems from logging and development.
-The reserve preserves reference conditions for understanding the island natural state.
+Established on March 30, 1988, to protect representative Sakhalin ecosystems from logging and development.
+[1] The reserve spans two separate sites: the Nevsky sector in the lowlands and the Okhotsk sector at Cape Patience.
+It preserves reference conditions for understanding the island's natural state and protects critical seabird rookeries.

 Major Trails And Attractions

 Pacific salmon rivers with fishing bears and eagles.
-Sea of Okhotsk coastline with marine mammals.
+Sea of Okhotsk coastline and Cape Patience seabird colonies.
 Dark coniferous forests typical of Sakhalin.
 Migratory bird concentrations seasonally.

 Visitor Facilities And Travel

-Located in central Sakhalin, accessible from Poronaysk town by road.
+Located in central-eastern Sakhalin, accessible from Poronaysk town.
+The town of Poronaysk is approximately 50 km west of Cape Patience.
 Permits required.
-Best visiting June-September.
+Best visiting June–September.
 Limited facilities.

 Conservation And Sustainability

 Oil and gas development on Sakhalin threatens reserve periphery.
 Salmon poaching and logging pressure require active patrol.
-Climate change effects on marine productivity monitored.
+Climate change effects on marine productivity and sea ice are monitored.
+The reserve plays a critical role protecting seabird rookeries at Cape Patience from disturbance.

 Visitor Ratings